JannieI/canvas-workstation-V3/src/app/roadmap.md

 8. Consider Shape = Line - easy to do, not sure where and how used (rather use arrow)?
 9. Add emojis !?
 10.Do we need both shapeText and shapeValue?
 Maybe delete shapeValue ...
+11.Consider MarkDown / HTML formatting to Text shape - do we really need this?

 **Presentation**